 These tried-and-true home remedies may help ease outbreak-related swelling, itching, and stinging.
 You probably already have what you need for these remedies in your kitchen cabinet or medicine chest.

-Preliminary research suggests that it may be helpful to apply heat as soon as you feel a sore forming.
+suggests that it may be helpful to apply heat as soon as you feel a sore forming.
 If a sore has already formed, heat may help minimize pain and swelling.

 You can make a dry warm compress by filling a sock halfway with rice and microwaving it for just under a minute.